Machine Learning Testing in an ADAS Case Study Using Simulation-Integrated Bio-Inspired Search-Based Testing: Introduction

 Machine Learning (ML) nowadays is used in a wide range of application areas such as automotive \cite{borg2019safely, borg2021exploring}, health care \cite{topol2019high} and manufacturing \cite{lee2018industrial}.
 Many of the ML-driven systems in these domains present a high level of autonomy \cite{cummings2020regulating} and meanwhile are subject to rigorous safety requirements \cite{burton2020mind}.
 In 2018, the European Commission (EC) published a strategy for trustworthy Artificial Intelligence (AI) systems \cite{EuropeanCommission}.
 In this strategy, AI systems are defined as ``systems that display intelligent behavior by analyzing their environment and taking actions--with some degree of autonomy--to achieve specific goals''.
 The EC states that a trustworthy AI system must be lawful, ethical, and robust.
 Self-driving cars are examples of safety-critical AI systems, which leverage various ML techniques such as Deep Neural Networks (DNN), machine vision, and sensor data fusion.
 Meanwhile, in the context of automotive software engineering, there is always a set of strict safety requirements to meet.

 The quality assurance methodology for AI systems \cite{hawkins2021AMLASguidance} is quite different from the conventional software systems, since the included ML components in those systems are not explicitly programmed, they are intended to learn from data and experience instead---called \textit{Software 2.0} \cite{Software2.0}.
 In addition, in AI systems, a part of the requirements is mainly seen as encoded implicitly in the data and the challenge of under-specificity is common in requirements definitions.
 However, it is still highly expected to assure the ability of the AI system to control the risk of hazardous events in particular in safety-critical domains.
-In this regard, Hawkins et al. \cite{hawkins2021AMLASguidance} introduced a methodology for assurance of ML in autonomous systems, called AMLAS.
-It presents a systematic process for integrating safety assurance into the development of ML systems and introduces verification procedures at different stages, e.g., learning model verification and system-level (integration) verification that happens after integrating the ML model into the system.